CoFH/cofh.github.io/docs/thermal-foundation/blitz-rod/index.md

 A [blitz](/docs/thermal-foundation/blitz/) may drop a blitz rod when killed by a player.

 ### Compactor
-{% include recipe-table.html type='compactor' recipes=page.recipes.compactor no-result=true %}
+{% include recipe-table.html type='compactor-te5' recipes=page.recipes.compactor no-result=true %}

 Usage